Atlanta, GA, June 9, 2014

 The High is home to the most robust photography program in the American Southeast with particularly distinct holdings in the classic modernist tradition.
 “Wynn Bullock: Revelations” offers an unprecedentedly holistic look at Bullock’s innovative career, beginning with his early light abstractions and moving through his landscapes, figure studies, color work, negative images and late abstractions.
-The exhibition will be on view beginning in June 2014.
+The exhibition will be on view June 14, 2014 through Jan.
+18, 2015.

 Despite early acclaim, the true breadth and depth of Bullock’s career has remained largely in the shadows.
 “Wynn Bullock: Revelations” offers the most comprehensive assessment of the photographer’s extraordinary career in nearly 40 years.
 This retrospective traces Bullock’s evolution from his early experimental work of the 1940s, through the mysterious black-and-white imagery of the 1950s and color light abstractions of the 1960s, to his late metaphysical photographs of the 1970s.

 “Bullock’s arresting work was integral to codifying what we now think of as quintessential mid-century style, which in turn paved the way for every stage of photography that has followed,” said Brett Abbott, curator of photography and head of collections at the High.
 “Presenting this exhibition and acquiring this generous body of work from Bullock’s estate will allow us to play a role in bringing him back into the popular consciousness.
 Our photography department has expanded greatly over the last few years, in terms of the work we own and the exhibitions we mount, giving us the ability to position this pivotal body of work as part of the nearly two-century-long story of the development of photography.”